 Those are the times I try to console myself with a dish like this.
 At this particular moment in time I can’t kick back in a hammock with a pina colada and lose myself in the bliss of the Hawaiian Islands, but I can do something else.
 I can make a sweet and tangy Hawaiian-inspired dish, close my eyes, and let the flavors just take me away.
 When you really need your Hawaii-fix pronto, this particular dish becomes your new favorite because it’s ready to eat in less than thirty minutes, twenty five tops.
 So if you’re like me, stuck in a cold and snowy town and really need to take a mental vacation right about now, make this Hawaiian Hula Chicken and let it take you away.

-- 3-4 boneless skinless chicken breasts cut into 1 inch pieces + salt and Pepper to taste
+- 3-4 boneless skinless chicken breasts, cut into 1 inch pieces

 - 1 large red bell pepper, chopped

 - white rice, cooked (about 4 cups cooked rice)